Battle of the Atlantic: British situation

-The completion of Hitler's campaign in Western Europe meant U-boats withdrawn from the Atlantic for the Norwegian campaign now returned to the war on trade.
-So at the very time the number of U-boats on patrol in the Atlantic began to increase, the number of escorts available for the convoys was greatly reduced.
+Completion of Hitler's campaign in Western Europe meant U-boats withdrawn from the Atlantic for the Norwegian campaign could return to the war on trade.
+Therefore, the number of U-boats in the Atlantic began to rise while the availability of convoy escorts greatly decreased.
 The only consolation for the British was that the large merchant fleets of occupied countries like Norway and the Netherlands came under British control.
-After the German occupation of Denmark and Norway, Britain occupied Iceland and the Faroe Islands, establishing bases there and preventing a German takeover.
+After the German occupation of Denmark and Norway, Britain occupied Iceland and the Faroe Islands, establishing bases and preventing a German takeover.

-It was in these circumstances that Winston Churchill, who had become Prime Minister on 10 May 1940, first wrote to President Franklin Roosevelt to request the loan of fifty obsolescent US Navy destroyers.
-This eventually led to the "Destroyers for Bases Agreement" (effectively a sale but portrayed as a loan for political reasons), which operated in exchange for 99-year leases on certain British bases in Newfoundland, Bermuda and the West Indies, a financially advantageous bargain for the United States but militarily beneficial for Britain, since it effectively freed up British military assets to return to Europe.
-A significant percentage of the US population opposed entering the war, and some American politicians (including the US Ambassador to Britain, Joseph P. Kennedy) believed that Britain and its allies might actually lose.
+It was in these circumstances that Winston Churchill, who had become prime minister on 10 May 1940, first wrote to President Franklin Roosevelt to request the loan of fifty obsolescent US Navy destroyers.
+This led to the "Destroyers for Bases Agreement", effectively a sale portrayed as a loan for political reasons, which operated in exchange for 99-year leases on certain British bases in Newfoundland, Bermuda and the West Indies.
+This was a profitable bargain for the United States and militarily beneficial for Britain, freeing up British military assets to return to Europe.
+A significant percentage of the US population opposed entering the war, and some American politicians (including the US Ambassador to Britain, Joseph P. Kennedy) believed Britain and its allies might lose.
 The first of these destroyers were only taken over by their British and Canadian crews in September, and all needed to be rearmed and fitted with ASDIC.
-It was to be many months before these ships contributed to the campaign.
+It was many months before these ships contributed to the campaign.